To set up a home gym, you'll regularly use it, plan what you need, and align it with your budget to avoid unnecessary expenses.

 As a personal trainer, I’ve helped many people design their home gym configurations.
 And so, our team decided to collect all our research and experience into one place.

-We also went through many garage gym reviews online where personal trainers have shared their recommended setup.
+We also reviewed many garage gym reviews online where personal trainers shared their recommended setup.

 - Planning to build a home gym has to factor in your budget, training plans, and the location where you want to get up.

-- A well-planned home gym can save a gym membership fee in the long run, and it can pay for itself in just a couple of years.
+- A well-planned home gym can save a gym membership fee in the long run and pay for itself in just a couple of years.